 Professor Geoff Pilkington BSc PhD CBiol FRSB FRCPath

-is a leader in the field of brain tumour research and is a Past President of the British Neuro-oncology Society as well as being the current Treasurer of the European Association of Neuro-oncology.
+is a leader in the field of brain tumour research and is a Past President of the British Neuro-oncology Society and now a Trustee of the new Childhood Cancer Charity.
 He was instrumental in the formation of several charities, including Brain Tumour Research.
-He directs the Brain Tumour Research Centre of Excellence Programme at the University of Portsmouth, whose goal is to fast-track promising laboratory successes to the clinic, for patients diagnosed with deadly brain cancers.
+He directed the Brain Tumour Research Centre of Excellence Programme at the University of Portsmouth, whose goal is to fast-track promising laboratory successes to the clinic, for patients diagnosed with deadly brain cancers.
 During 47 years in brain tumour research, Professor Pilkington has developed various all-human 3D in vitro models to study tumour invasion and the blood-brain barrier.
 He is a passionate advocate of human models for human diseases.
 We are very honoured that he has chosen to support Safer Medicines Trust.
 He says: “We owe it to the patients to get re-purposed and reformulated agents into the clinic immediately; that may be achieved with the use of 3D in vitro models rather than through the use of laboratory animals.”

 Professor Sir Ian Wilmut FRS, FRSE